sal-ortiz/node-concurrency/README.md

 ```
 The current implementation of this module only really allows for arbitrary functions, however.

-#### Native Functions and Circular References
+### Native Functions and Circular References
 Much of the module's functionality is derived from it's [serialization](https://github.com/slackjockey/node-concurrency/blob/master/lib/message.js), which is capable of working with values, objects and functions alike.
-However, it is currently not capable of working with *native* functions as much of it's serialization is not *new* technology, but rather leveraging of *existing* technology.
+However, it is currently not capable of working with *native* functions as much of it's serialization is not *new* technology, but rather leveraging *existing* technology.

 As such, this module is also unable to work with circular references.
 This issue is common to [JSON-based serialization solutions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Errors/Cyclic_object_value) in JavaScript.